jsdysw/machine-learning-project/README.md

 ## 10. Image Segmentation in an unsupervised learning framework using Pytorch library

-* Get the clear boundaries of sqaure images from the original noised sqaure images.
+* Get the clear boundaries of the sqaure images from the original noised sqaure images.
 * Constructed a neural network in the form of auto-encoder that consists of encoder and decoder.
 * **best testing accuracy within the last 10 epochs = 97.8995329178**